Sound and Sentiment

 • Comparing mood-based metrics across different countries, regions, or languages could reveal cultural differences in emotional expression through music.

-• Analysing listener behaviour—such as engagement levels, skip rates, or replay frequency—based on a song’s emotional tone, to better understand what keeps people emotionally connected to music.
+• Analysing listener behaviour—such as engagement levels, skip rates, or replay frequency, which is based on a song’s emotional tone, to better understand what keeps people emotionally connected to music.

 • Gathering and analysing multiple years of personal listening data to observe long-term trends in music preferences and emotional states, and how they might shift with age, life events, or global moments (like the pandemic).